BUTDRILL1/gym-ping/README.md

         Check available equipment and contact details for each gym.

     - **Dashboard** :
-        -The "Coming Soon!"
+        The "Coming Soon!"
 Dashboard will soon feature fitness tracking capabilities, allowing you to monitor your progress.

+    - **Spotter** :
+        Explore the "SPOTTER" page to view instructional exercise videos.
+        Videos are sourced from the Exercisedb API, offering insights into proper techniques for various exercises.

     - **Authentication** :
-        -Sign in securely with Clerk to access personalized features and save preferences.
+        Sign in securely with Clerk to access personalized features and save preferences.

 ## Folder Structure